A plethora of property and private wealth prowess awaits trainees at “a place where you feel valued as an individual.”

 When it comes to stand-out applicants, “excellent academics are our starting point, but we also look for strong verbal and communication skills,” Miles informs us.
-Aspiring trainees need a 2:1 degree and a minimum BBB at A level.
+The firm generally asks for aspiring trainees to have a 2:1 degree and a minimum BBB at A Level, although this is set out a as a guide only.
 “Good grades are valuable, but we also look for commercial awareness and practical problem-solving skills,” Miles adds.
 “If you can demonstrate that you want a long-term career with us and really want to work with us, you'll catch our attention.”

 She goes on to tell us that “practising your interview technique is crucial.
 Interviewees should behave professionally but also be themselves.
 Make sure you research the firm thoroughly and are clear on your reasons for applying to Cripps in particular.”